Tallinn is a great city and while we’d love it if you could stay a bit longer, we understand you might only be here for a quick weekend break.

 Hop on the tram and head towards Kadriorg.
 This ornamental park and palaces were built for Catherine, the wife of the Russian Tsar Peter the Great.
 One palace houses the Kadriorg Art Museum and the other, the President’s Office.
 Art lovers should certainly visit Kumu, Estonia’s National Art Museum.

-For dinner, visit Mon Repos in Kadriorg, set in a stunning, refurbished villa, or Mantel & Korsten, or head out toward Pirita to Kalev Yacht Club Restaurant, for a lovely view over the marina.
+For dinner, visit the cosy NOP café or the stylish RADIO in Kadriorg, or head out to Pirita to Kalev Yacht Club restaurant, for a lovely view over the marina.